José Mourinho: Real Madrid

 In a 2010–11 Champions League match at Ajax in November 2010, late in the match when Real Madrid were leading 4–0, two Real Madrid players received late second yellow cards related to time-wasting.
 The result of this meant they were suspended for the final group match even though Madrid would come first in the group, but would benefit by entering the round of 16 without any accumulated yellow cards.
 It was suggested after an investigation by UEFA that this was a deliberate ploy under Mourinho's instruction via two players in a substitution.
 As a result, UEFA charged Mourinho along with the four related players with improper conduct regarding the dismissals.
 Although Mourinho denied the allegations, he was fined £33,500 and received a one-match Champions League ban.

 On 17 August 2011, in the final of the 2011 Supercopa de España, Mourinho was seen gouging the eye of Barcelona's assistant coach Tito Vilanova during a brawl at the end of the game.
 After the game, Mourinho did not comment on the incident except to claim that he did not know who "Pito" Vilanova was, with "pito" being Spanish slang for penis.

 Manchester United

+The Football Heritage speech was made by Mourinho on 16 March 2018, during a press conference after his Manchester United side lost to Sevilla in the UEFA Champions League.
+The 2–1 loss was the first time that Manchester United lost to Sevilla in European competition.
+During his 12-minute speech, Mourinho made various remarks and criticised the management of Manchester United, implying that a club's success stems from the calibre of players they sign.
+Mourinho defended his record of Champions League success in a subsequent press conference before an FA Cup tie against Brighton & Hove Albion.

 On 23 October 2016, while Mourinho's Manchester United was trailing 4–0 against Chelsea at Stamford Bridge, Chelsea manager Antonio Conte waved up the home crowd, urging them to make more noise to support the team.
 At the end of the match, Mourinho shook Conte's hand and whispered into his ear, with media reports claiming Mourinho had accused Conte of trying to humiliate United with his actions.
 Both managers refused to confirm or deny the report, but Conte disputed claims that he was trying to antagonise Mourinho.
 Chelsea midfielder Pedro supported Conte, claiming Mourinho's reaction was out of context.
 The two managers continued to trade insults in January 2018, with Conte calling Mourinho "a little man".